Hurricane Debby (1982)

+Overall, impact was generally minor in the Lesser Antilles, with only light to moderate rainfall in the Dominican Republic and United States Virgin Islands.
+However, parts of Puerto Rico reported heavy rainfall, causing about 600 families to evacuate due to the threat of flooding.
+Water entered a number of homes in Guayanilla.
+One person drowned near Naguabo.
+Landslides also damaged many interior roads.
+Although expected to strike the island, Debby passed west of Bermuda.
+Although high winds caused some power outages and knocked over trees, damage overall was minor.
+In addition, Debby dropped rainfall and generated moderately strong winds on Newfoundland.
+The storm system that Debby was absorbed by reached northern Finland on September 22, where it produced intense winds and storm surge, causing two deaths.

 Meteorological history

 A weather system moved off the coast of Africa on September 3.
 The disturbance was small and became unidentifiable within 24 hours of formation.
 Satellite imagery indicated that the disturbance may have acquired a circulation on September 7, but the circulation was gone by the next day.
 The remaining tropical wave moved into the Lesser Antilles on September 11 and a reconnaissance aircraft was deployed.
 The aircraft found circulation; however, by the next day, only a strong wave was detected.
 Atmospheric conditions became more favorable for development, yielding lower wind shear near Hispaniola for several days.
-The system moved into this area as the latest Reconnaissance aircraft was deployed, declaring it a tropical depression on September 13 near the Dominican Republic.
+The system moved into this area as the latest reconnaissance aircraft was deployed, declaring it a tropical depression on September 13 near the Dominican Republic.

-The next Reconnaissance aircraft that investigated the system discovered a minimal pressure of 1005 mbar (28.67 inHg) and winds of 45 mph in the depression's center, prompting an upgrade to Tropical Storm Debby on the morning of September 14.
+The next reconnaissance aircraft that investigated the system discovered a minimal pressure of 1005 mbar (28.67 inHg) and winds of 45 mph in the depression's center, prompting an upgrade to Tropical Storm Debby on the morning of September 14.
 Uncertainty arose as to whether Debby would interact with an approaching trough or enter the influence of a ridge over the southeastern United States.
-The storm was later picked up by the trough, moving away from land and moved to the north.
+The storm was later picked up by the trough, moving generally northward and away from the United States.
 Debby strengthened further, becoming a minimal hurricane late on September 14.
 The hurricane deepened further, reaching maximum winds of 110 mph, a Category 2 storm.
 Debby approached Bermuda in this time, and on September 16, Debby passed 80 mi west of the island and continued north.